dreadnought-friends/support-tool/README.md

 downloading the latest executable from the [releases page](https://github.com/dreadnought-friends/support-tool/releases).
 When downloaded you can run the executable to collect the data that CS needs.

+For more information, please check out the [wiki for documentation](https://github.com/dreadnought-friends/support-tool/wiki).

 ## Support
 For bugs, issues or feature suggestions, you can [create a new issue](https://github.com/dreadnought-friends/support-tool/issues/new).